DrDavidL/transcript-feature-check/README.md

 ## Workflow

-### Step 1: Upload Feature-LR Matrix
+### Step 1: Upload Feature-LR Matrices
-Upload a CSV or Excel file with:
+Upload one or more CSV or Excel files with different LR configurations (tiers/groupings):
 - **First column**: Clinical features (e.g., "Patient Has: food gets stuck")
 - **Remaining columns**: Diagnostic categories with likelihood ratio values
+- **Multiple files**: Each file represents a different LR configuration for comparative analysis

-### Step 2: Set Prior Probabilities
+### Step 2: Set Prior Probabilities for Each Matrix
 **For Multiple Diagnostic Categories**: Enter prior probabilities for each category.
 Values must sum to 1.0.

 **For Single Diagnostic Category**: Enter the pretest probability (any positive value, e.g., 0.35 for 35%).
 The system will use binary Bayesian updating (target diagnosis vs. "everything else").

+**Multiple Matrices**: Set separate prior probabilities for each uploaded LR matrix, allowing comparison across different prior assumptions.

 ### Step 3: Upload Transcripts
-Upload PDF transcript files for analysis.
+Upload PDF, TXT, or DOCX transcript files for analysis.

-### Step 4: Generate Reports
+### Step 4: Generate Comprehensive Reports
 The system will:
-1. Extract text from PDFs
+1. Extract text from uploaded files (PDF, TXT, DOCX)
 2. Use LLM to assess which features are addressed (1/0)
-3. Apply likelihood ratios for addressed features
+3. Apply likelihood ratios for addressed features across all LR matrices
-4. Perform sequential belief updating
+4. Perform sequential belief updating for each matrix
-5. Calculate KL divergence and entropy reduction
+5. Calculate KL divergence and entropy reduction for each configuration
-6. Generate enhanced DOCX reports
+6. Generate comprehensive DOCX reports comparing all LR matrices for each transcript

 ## Output Reports

-Each DOCX report includes:
+Each comprehensive DOCX report includes:

+### Executive Summary
+- Comparison table across all LR matrices
+- Features addressed count for each matrix
+- Entropy reduction and KL divergence metrics
+- Top diagnosis for each matrix configuration

+### Detailed Analysis for Each LR Matrix
+For each uploaded LR matrix, the report contains:

 ### 1. Feature Assessment Summary
 - Total features assessed